fenixkz/rl_journey/Lesson-3/theory.md

 | Multi-step returns n | 3 |
 | Distributional atoms | 51 |
 | Distributional min/max values | [−10, 10] |

+### Intuition

+To help you a little bit in your experiments with variants of DQN I can describe my intuition towards the most important hyperparameters.
+I hope it would be helpful for you.

+- **Discount factor**

+In many implementations you will see this parameter set to either 0.9 or 0.99.
+The lower value means that you care less about the future rewards which is rarely true.
+Set it to 0.99.

+- **Memory size**

+This hyperparameter is more tricky.
+Usually, it is set to some high value like 1M, but it might have its own pitfalls.
+As our Q-values improve, our policy (epsilon-greedy) also improves.
+It means that more recent samples are kinda better.
+Think about it, in the beginning the agent purely explores, because the epsilon is high.
+So, the vast majority of samples will have bad or negative rewards.
+Of course learning from them is important, but learning only from them is dangerous.
+As more samples are collected, the probability (in vanilla replay buffer) of sampling a negative experience is still high simply because of the total number of them.
+So, in simpler environment I think it makes sense to set the memory size to something like 50,000, such that old experience will be discarded as the new, better samples collected.
+In my experiments same is applied to PER as well.

+- **Batch size**

+In Deep Learning field you will see that practitioners usually prefer to use higher batch size like 512 or 1028, higher batch means smoother gradient means better learning.
+The only constrained is available V-RAM.
+However, I was suprised to see that 99% of implementations of DQN and its variants that I saw usually use batch sizes either 32 or 64.

+The first and most important reason of the small batch size is the temporal correlation that we discussed earlier.
+We said that sampling uniform helps us to break it, but with higher batch sizes there is a higher probability of sampling temporaly correlated samples, right?
+But still when you have 1M samples this probability is quite small.
+So, in my intuition this value depends on your memory size.
+I think de-facto standard is 32 or 64, but nothing stops you from increasing it.
+With higher memory size you can freely increase your batch size.

+- **Learning rate**

+Learning rate is probably the most important hyperparameter.
+Setting it too high will lead to a very unstable training process.
+Setting it too low will lead to a painfully slow learning.
+The sweet spot is something in range of 1e-4 to 1e-3, this makes the agent slowly but stably move towards optimal Q-values.

+- **Target update frequency**

+This hyperparamter is directly proporional to the stability of your training.
+Setting it too low (like 500 steps) will make your training unstable.
+Usually, the higher values lead to a safer training, but making it too high will be troublesome.
+Online network must move its estimates towards the correct direction, if the target network is very outdated, then these estimates won't be correct.
+But if the target network is updated very frequently, then there is going to be so much noise.
+Online network would move its estimates in the noisy directions.
+In my experiments values between 5,000 - 15,000 work well.

 # Conclusion